 - What country am I interested in?

-- How much am I looking to pay?
+- How much am I looking to pay (in-country costs as well as Program Fee)?

 Our Humanitarian Programs have locations where you can teach English to children who come from harder social backgrounds and provide the opportunity to help with other humanitarian projects.
 We also have a humanitarian location where you don't teach, but instead, spend time helping in an orphanage!